Skip past the menu Skip to accessibility controls

 Investing in a silver ETF completely defeats the purpose of that.

-If you want physical exposure to silver at today’s prices, then consider InstaVault.
+If you want physical exposure to silver at today’s prices, then you should consider InstaVault.
 You can buy silver (or gold) in increments of your choosing, that can be converted to the whole product of your choosing.
 Once you have enough for an entire bar or coin, you can choose to have it delivered or stored in our world-class vaults.

 You can see our silver pricing right here.